 The sulphide minerals consist of disseminated and massive sphalerite-galena-pyrite and chalcopyrite.
 The sulphide minerals are fine to medium-grained, and are coarser than those typically found in deposits of the Bathurst-Newcastle district.
 Disseminated mineralization, commonly of economic grade also occurs in the phyllitic sedimentary rocks as well as in the talc layers which locally grade into massive sulphide.

-Trevali continues to advance studies on both its Halfmile and Stratmat projects in order to ascertain if they will support a potential second stand-alone milling facility in the Bathurst Mining Camp separate from the Caribou Mine and Mill Complex.
+Trevali plans to undertake a revised Halfmile-Stratmat preliminary economic assessment study in order to ascertain if the deposits will support a potential second stand-alone milling facility in the Bathurst Mining Camp separate from the Caribou Mine and Mill Complex.
 (Please review Disclaimer